Wolwer1nE/rails_vue_sample/README.md

-# Rails 8 + React Template
+# Rails 8 + Vue Template

-This is a template for a Rails 8 application with React integration.
+This is a template for a Rails 8 application with Vue integration.
 Follow the instructions below to set up and run the application.

 ## Prerequisites